 More rest days

 Standardly we include rest days in Malham and Alston, two small market towns.
+You may also like to add an extra rest day in Once Brewed to visit Vindolanda and it's museum, a great way to find out more about the roman history of the area.
 For those wary of walking the Pennine Way in one go or for those who simply would like to explore the local area, a few other towns and villages along the route make excellent stops for rest days.
 The other larger and better-connected towns include Hebden Bridge (trains to Manchester and Leeds), Haworth, Hawes (buses to Richmond), Middleton-in-Teesdale and Bellingham.
 Please also ask us to advise on visiting Manchester and Edinburgh as the natural cities at start and end; the bus or train rides are very scenic too!

 Hike with a leader

 Hike with confidence in the company of our fully qualified International Mountain Leaders (IMLs), with the navigation, accommodation and all arrangements taken care of.
 You're welcome to walk on any date within our season and we can still adjust the hike to suit your needs.
 Please ask more about this guided option - thank you.